 Bearded dragons in the wild

-Wild bearded dragons
+Wild Bearded dragons

-Bearded dragons in nature eat a variety of small lizards, mammals, insects and plants.
+In nature, Bearded dragons eat a variety of small lizards, mammals, insects and plants.
 In the wild they feed on vegetation such as dandelions, other flowers and various seeds.
 Their main source of insects is wild beetles.

-The Australian desert
+The Australian deserts

 Related Bearded dragon products

 Please support Bearded Dragon Care Info by using these links to purchase these awesome related products online from our partner websites.
-Links will open in a new window.
+You can also use the Amazon.com or BangGood links to shop for other, non-Bearded dragon related products.
+Also see other ways to support Bearded Dragon Care Info.
+Links to other websites will open in a new window.